 The success of your email marketing campaigns depends on many factors—one of the important ones is your sending schedule.

-No one will read your perfectly crafted pitch and get back to you if your email is not opened (yeah, it’s that obvious).
+No one will read your perfectly crafted pitch and get back to you if they don't open your email first (yeah, it’s that obvious).

 You pick the wrong time—and your email is lost in your prospects’ inboxes.